sbamboo/Wormatron/assets/libs/GamehubAPI/readme.txt

-With the current stage of the API, please run the api with the "Python3" command
+With the current stage of the API, please run the api with the "python" command

 Also some libraries has some dependencies